 Before elaborating on the problem complexity of contention management, we introduce some notation related to graph theory and scheduling.
 We show that even coarse approximations are NP-hard to compute.
-In [14] we give a lower bound of $\Omega(n)$ for the competitive ratio of algorithms Polka, SizeMatters and Greedy, which holds even if resource requirements remain the same over time.
+Then we a give lower bound of $\Omega(n)$ for the competitive ratio of algorithms Polka, SizeMatters and Greedy, which holds even if resource requirements remain the same over time.
+We also discuss the power of the adversary and, additionally, we show that a system using visible reads has a clear advantage over one with invisible reads.
+In the later case, some conflicts are not necessarily detected, i.e. read-write conflicts.